RedisAI/aibench/docs/vision-image-classification-benchmark/description.md

 ## load the GPU model
 $ DEVICE=gpu ./scripts/load_models_mobilenet_redisai.sh

+## load Tensorflow Lite model
+$ BACKEND=TFLITE ./scripts/load_models_mobilenet_redisai.sh
 ```

 #### 2.1 Auto batching
 By default, the benchmark uses a batch size of 0.
-You can benchmark RedisAI auto batching capabilities by specifying the `BATCHSIZE=<n>` env variable.
+You can benchmark RedisAI
+auto batching capabilities by specifying the `BATCHSIZE=<n>` env variable
+(**Tensorflow Lite backend currently doesn't support auto-batching**).

 When provided with an n that is greater than 0, the engine will batch incoming requests from multiple clients that use the model with input tensors of the same shape.

 Please denote that single client benchmarks will not benefit from auto-batching.

 In that manner, for setting up the model with auto batching up to 32 tensors from distinct clients, do as follows: